The Corpus of Hittite Divinatory Texts (HDivT)

 Short description

-CTH 532.7 is a fragment of an Akkadian tablet with lunar eclipse omens (KBo 8.6).
+CTH 532.7 is a fragment of an Akkadian tablet with eclipse omens (KBo 8.6).

 Texts